 Hotels are quite affordable in Belgrade and even a fancy stay at the historic Hotel Moskva or Hotel Majestic won’t cost you much.
 If you’re looking for a budget option Republic Square Sky Terrace is a great option (we stayed a night here on this latest trip.
 Small room but excellent value).

 Flights and coming from the Airport

-We’ve previously flown into Belgrade, it has a nice and modern airport located about 20km from the center.
-We use Expedia for all our flight bookings.
+We’ve previously flown into Belgrade, it has a nice and modern airport (Nikola Tesla Airport: BEG) located about 20km from the center.
 They have fixed rate taxis from the airport to downtown which cost 1800 Dinars (about 15 Euros).
 You can also take the bus: bus #72 goes from the airport and goes to a square called Zeleni Venac which is steps away from Republic Square in the heart of the city.
 Price of the ticket is 150 dinars (less than 1.2 euros) and you can buy it in the bus.

 Like This Article?
 Pin it!